coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 <script src="/coderr/js/"></script>
 ```

-Once done, all unhandled javascript errors will be reported to Coderr.
+Once done, all unhandled JavaScript errors will be reported to Coderr.

 ![](javascript-incident.png)

-### Javascript context collections
+### JavaScript context collections

-The following collections are included for Javascript errors.
+The following collections are included for JavaScript errors.

 ![](js-collections/document.png)